yogendra/yogendra.me/source/_posts/2017/07/19/the-new-begining.md

 <!--more -->

-{% image right  https://goo.gl/ms4Tq1 "The New Begining" %}
+{% img figure right  https://goo.gl/ms4Tq1 "The New Begining" %}

 This is my attempt to restart.
 This is my 4th attempt to blog.
 I started blogging years ago.
 But something or the other always kept me from writing regularly.